Bleuje/antcolonysystem-tsp-qt/README.md

 Format : length of the path, followed by the indexes of the points in the path.

 ## How to run the program
-With this repositary you should have all the source files necessary to compile the code in Qt Creator like me.
+With this repository you should have all the source files necessary to compile the code in Qt Creator like me.

 ## Results
 The algorithm with right parameters can achieve a distance less than 12.5 in a few seconds on 250 points from this benchmark (french website) :